CDLUC3/mrt-doc/design/aws-build/tagging.md

 ## Commits and Trigges

 ### JAR file repos (mrt-core2, mrt-cloud, mrt-zk)
-- Commit to BRANCH `main`:
-  - 3.0-SNAPSHOT.jar in CodeArtifact
-- Commit to other BRANCH:
-  - BRANCH.jar in CodeArtifact
-- TAG commit (other than `sprint-*)`
+- regardless of BRANCH/TAG
-  - TAG.jar in CodeArtifact
+  - `*-SNAPSHOT.jar` in CodeArtifact
+  - Snapshots can be re-written
+  - if a breaking change is introduced, the snapshot number should be incremented in the pom.xml file

 ### WAR file repos (mrt-audit, mrt-ingest, mrt-inventory, mrt-store, mrt-replic)
 - Commit to BRANCH `main`:
-  - 3.0-SNAPSHOT.war in CodeArtifact
+  - `3.0-SNAPSHOT.war` in CodeArtifact
+    - snapshots can be over-written
-  - image:dev in ECR
+  - `image:dev` in ECR
   - rebuild daily
 - Commit to other BRANCH:
-  - BRANCH.war in CodeArtifact
+  - `BRANCH.war` in CodeArtifact
+    - this artifact name cannot be over-written, so we might need a different strategy
-  - image:BRANCH in ECR
+  - `image:BRANCH` in ECR
 - TAG commit (other than `sprint-*)`
-  - TAG.war in CodeArtifact
+  - `TAG.war` in CodeArtifact
+    - the tagged artifact name cannot be over-written.
+A new tag would be required to re-publish.
-  - image:TAG in ECR
+  - `image:TAG` in ECR

 ### Rails (mrt-dashboard)
 - Commit to BRANCH `main`:
-  - image:dev in ECR
+  - `image:dev` in ECR
   - rebuild daily
 - Commit to other BRANCH:
-  - image:BRANCH in ECR
+  - `image:BRANCH` in ECR
 - TAG commit (other than `sprint-*)`
-  - image:TAG in ECR
+  - `image:TAG` in ECR

 ### Lambda (mrt-admin-lambda)
 - Commit to BRANCH `main`:
-  - image:latest in ECR for base images
+  - `image:latest` in ECR for base images
-  - image:main in ECR for lambda images (admintool, colladmin, cognito)
+  - `image:main` in ECR for lambda images (admintool, colladmin, cognito)
   - rebuild daily
 - Commit to other BRANCH:
-  - image:latest in ECR for base images
+  - `image:latest` in ECR for base images
-  - image:BRANCH in ECR for lambda images (admintool, colladmin, cognito)
+  - `image:BRANCH` in ECR for lambda images (admintool, colladmin, cognito)
 - TAG commit (other than `sprint-*)`
-  - image:latest in ECR for base images
+  - `image:latest` in ECR for base images
-  - image:TAG in ECR for lambda images (admintool, colladmin, cognito)
+  - `image:TAG` in ECR for lambda images (admintool, colladmin, cognito)

 ### Other Docker (merritt-docker, mrt-integ-tests)
 - Commit to BRANCH `main`:
-  - image:dev in ECR
+  - `image:dev` in ECR
   - rebuild daily
 - Commit to other BRANCH:
-  - image:BRANCH in ECR
+  - `image:BRANCH` in ECR
 - TAG commit (other than `sprint-*)`
-  - image:TAG in ECR
+  - `image:TAG` in ECR

 ### Other Code
+- regardless of BRANCH/TAG
   - since neither ECR nor CodeArtifact are involved, the tagging is not copied to a repository